-Submission of a paper to this journal indicates that the author(s) have agreed the content of the paper.
-One author should be indicated as corresponding author for all publication related communications.
-All correspondence and proofs would be sent to the corresponding author, who will be treated as final representative voice for all authors regarding any decision related to manuscript, unless otherwise requested during submission.
+Submission of a paper to this journal indicates that the author(s) have agreed on the content of the paper.
+One author should be indicated as the corresponding author for all publication related communications.
+All correspondence and proofs would be sent to the corresponding author, who will be treated as a final representative voice for all authors regarding any decision related to the manuscript unless otherwise requested during submission.
 This journal would not be responsible for any dispute related to authorship of a submitted paper.
 Any change in the authorship (such as addition or deletion of author(s) or change in the sequence of author list) should be intimated to the editorial office through a letter signed by all authors before publication of the paper.
-In absence of any signed letter, approval of 'Galley proof' by corresponding author will work as 'certificate of final agreement of authorship'.
-Generally any change in the authorship after final publication, is not entertained and COPE guidelines are followed for any dispute.
+In absence of any signed letter, approval of 'Galley proof' by the corresponding author will work as 'certificate of final agreement of authorship'.
+Generally, any change in the authorship after final publication is not entertained and COPE guidelines are followed for any dispute.

 SDI Peer Review Mechanism

 (Up to 6th August 2012, all SDI journals followed strict double blindfold review policy to ensure neutral evaluation.
 During this review process identity of both the authors and reviewers are kept hidden to ensure an unbiased evaluation.)